Sequencing skills are extremely important in everyone’s day to day life but typically taken for granted.

 I choose it because a sequence was used in order to create the sandwich!

-I recently wrote an article called Are Toys That Teach Kids How To Code Necessary In Today’s Electronic World? in which I state that these types of toys are not necessary for a child’s optimal development.
+I wrote an article a while back called Are Toys That Teach Kids How To Code Necessary In Today’s Electronic World? in which I state that these types of toys are not necessary for a child’s optimal development.

 You may be wondering what that article has to do with this one about sequencing so I will get right to it.